nuxeo/nuxeo-drive/docs/sentry.md

 ## Collection controls

-### First-run event
+### First-run metric

-On a new installation, Drive sends one sanitized Sentry event regardless of the error-reporting and advanced-analytics choices.
-It contains only:
+On a new installation, Drive increments the `drive.first_run` Sentry counter by one regardless of the error-reporting and advanced-analytics choices.
+It has only these attributes:

 - Drive application version.
 - Drive server type: `NUXEO` or `ALFRESCO`.
 - Full operating-system name and version.
-- A random user ID generated as a UUID when the event is created.
+- A random user ID generated as a UUID when the metric is created.

-The random user ID is included as Sentry's `user.id` for this event only.
+The random user ID is included as the metric's `user.id` attribute.
 It is not stored in the configuration database or reused.
-Sentry also requires an event ID and timestamp, and the event uses the fixed name `Drive application first run`.
-Before sending, Drive removes normal SDK enrichment including hostname, modules, command-line arguments, breadcrumbs, contexts, request data, and arbitrary extras.
+Before sending, Drive removes automatic SDK metric attributes such as the environment, SDK name, and SDK version, retaining only the four attributes listed above.
+The metric protocol also carries its fixed name and type, the value `1`, a timestamp, and random trace and span identifiers.

-The event is emitted only when the installation has no `original_version` in its configuration database.
-After capture, Drive stores `sentry_first_run_event_sent=true` to prevent duplicates. `SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides and prevent the event.
+The metric is emitted only when the installation has no `original_version` in its configuration database.
+After capture, Drive stores `sentry_first_run_event_sent=true` to prevent duplicates. `SKIP_SENTRY=1` and an empty `SENTRY_DSN` remain hard operational overrides and prevent the metric.

 ### User-controlled telemetry

-Apart from the first-run event, Sentry is not initialized for ongoing telemetry until the user enables **Allow anonymous bug reports** or **Allow advanced analytics** in the first-run consent dialog or in Settings.
+Apart from the first-run metric, Sentry is not initialized for ongoing telemetry until the user enables **Allow anonymous bug reports** or **Allow advanced analytics** in the first-run consent dialog or in Settings.
 After consent, initialization is still skipped when either of these conditions is met: